cilium/cilium/Documentation/gettingstarted.rst

 -----------------

-When you are done with the setup and want to tear-down the Cilium + Docker VM, and destroy all local state (e.g., the VM disk image), open a terminal, cd to the cilium directory and run:
+When you are done with the setup and want to tear-down the Cilium + Docker VM, and destroy all local state (e.g., the VM disk image), open a terminal, navigate to the cilium directory and run:

 ::